 Among the post-harvest diseases, anthracnose caused by Colletotrichum musae is recognized as one of the most widespread and economically important diseases of banana fruits.
 The pathogen infects fruits during the pre-harvest stage and remains latent until ripening, when symptoms appear as sunken, dark brown to black lesions that expand rapidly, leading to fruit rotting and rejection in markets (Unnithan et al., 2018).
 Several studies conducted in India have highlighted the prevalence of anthracnose during storage and ripening of banana and its significant contribution to quantitative and qualitative losses (Thangavelu et al., 2014; Sahoo and Pawar, 2025).
 The latent nature of infection makes management particularly challenging, as fruits may appear healthy at harvest but deteriorate rapidly during marketing.

 Conventional management of post-harvest anthracnose has largely relied on the application of synthetic fungicides.
-Although fungicidal treatments are effective in suppressing disease development, their repeated use raises serious concerns related to chemical residues on fruits, development of fungicide resistance in pathogens, environmental contamination and consumer health risks (Ciofini et al., 2022).
+Although fungicidal treatments are effective in suppressing disease development, their repeated use raises serious concerns related to chemical residues on fruits, development of fungicide resistance in pathogens, environmental contamination and consumer health risks (Ciofini et al., 2022). (not mentioned in reference section).
 In addition, the increasing demand for residue-free and safe food has necessitated the exploration of alternative disease management strategies that are environmentally benign and economically feasible.

 In recent years, emphasis has been placed on integrated post-harvest management approaches, combining physical treatments such as hot water treatment, biological agents, botanicals and edible coatings to control post-harvest diseases while maintaining fruit quality and extending shelf life.
 Hot water treatment has been reported to be effective in suppressing latent infections of Colletotrichum spp. and reducing disease severity in banana (Mohapatra et al., 2010; Das et al., 2021).
 Similarly, edible coatings such as chitosan and aloe vera have gained attention due to their antifungal properties and ability to create semi-permeable barriers that delay ripening and reduce moisture loss (Saha et al., 2022).
 Indian researchers have also demonstrated the potential of biological agents and plant extracts as eco-friendly alternatives for post-harvest disease control in banana under ambient storage conditions (Rout et al., 2020; Unnithan et al., 2018).